Page created on May 12, 2019. Not updated since.

 - Weight loss

-Any lung tumor, regardless of subtype (but mostly non-small cell), is called a Pancoast tumor if it occurs in the apex of the lung.
+Any lung tumor, regardless of subtype, is called a Pancoast tumor if it occurs in the apex of the lung.
 There are many structures in that area which the tumor can compress or invade, and so Pancoast tumors therefore have multiple extra consequences:

 - Shoulder pain – due to compression of local nerve roots